This post contains affiliate links for your convenience. View our full disclosure policy here.

-Today I am going to share some tips on organizing classroom volunteers.
-I finally have a system for myself now where I don’t feel like I am wondering, “what will they do?” or frantically trying to find those copies I need while the volunteer (and my class!) are waiting on me.
+I finally have a system for myself now where I don’t feel like I am wondering, “What will they do?”
+Or frantically trying to find those copies I need while the volunteer (and my class!) are waiting on me.

-I loved my system for clerical work, and it was working great for myself and my classroom assistant, but a bigger problem for me was organizing everything for my parent volunteers.
-I wanted to use them not just for clerical work, but for small groups and activities as well.
-Yet I did NOT want to be worrying the day of about what they were going to do, or be spending time gathering the materials.
+I love having my volunteers work with small groups, and the kids get so excited to work with another grown up.
+But I did NOT want to be worrying on the day of about what they were going to do, or be spending time gathering the materials.
 So I developed the monthly “volunteer box” that literally has made my life so much easier!

-At the beginning of the month, I look at our big themes and topics and I gather games, books, activities, etc. (many of which I already have) that relate to and enrich what we are learning in class.
-I make all the copies (or have them in my clerical bins for helpers to make!) and clip them together and add them to the volunteer bin!
+At the beginning of the month, I look at our big themes and topics, and I gather games, books, activities, etc. that relate to and enrich what we are learning in class.
+I make all the copies (or have them in my clerical bins for helpers to make!), clip them together, and add them to the volunteer bin!

 Spending an hour at the beginning of my month getting this box ready (or less if you have some of the work in your clerical bin!) is SO worth it.
 Plus, it makes it so easy for my parent volunteers.
 They just grab and go!